cloudposse/docs/content/faq/is-nginx-ingress-needed.md

 ## Question

 Is the NGINX Ingress Controller needed for internal routing?
-I’d like more info on how that is meant to be used.

 ## Answer